Albany Bulb: Natural conditions and ecology

-Bay currents were altered by creation of the Bulb and fill peninsulas to the north and south (Pt.
-Isabel was natural, but its hill was dynamited in the 1950s and marshes between it and the mainland were filled).
-One result has been westward extension of tidal mudflats at the mouths of Codornices, Village, and Marin Creeks, between the Bulb peninsula and Pt.
-Isabel.
-These are the Albany Mudflats, protected as important habitat for waterfowl and shorebirds.
-The wooden posts in the area often serve as perches for Peregrine Falcons and ospreys eating their catches.
+San Francisco Bay currents were altered by creation of The Bulb and as well as the fill peninsulas to the north and south.
+(While Point Isabel is naturally occurring, its hill was dynamited in the 1950s, and marshes between it and the mainland were filled).
+Thus, one result of The Bulb has been westward extension of tidal mudflats at the mouths of Codornices, Village, and Marin Creeks, between the Bulb peninsula and Point Isabel.
+These are known as the Albany Mudflats, and are important habitat for waterfowl and shorebirds.
+The wooden posts in the area often serve as perches for peregrine falcons and ospreys eating their catches.

-Another result was the formation of Albany Beach—low dunes and a sandy beach running south between the Bulb peninsula and Fleming Point.
-Sandy beaches are rare on San Francisco Bay, but strong tidal current to and from the Golden Gate tend to create them along the Berkeley and Albany shorelines.
+Another result of The Bulb's creation was the formation of Albany Beach, composed of low dunes and a sandy beach running south between the Bulb peninsula and Fleming Point.
+Sandy beaches are rare along the San Francisco Bay, but strong tidal currents to and from the Golden Gate tend to create them along the Berkeley and Albany shorelines.
 The beach has been heavily used by dog owners for decades.

+Albany Bulb’s landscape consists of landfill materials such as rebar, rubble, and driftwood that has been repurposed by artists and has remained a part of the park’s local identity.
+Under the regulatory protocol of CalRecycle and the Alameda County Local Enforcement Agency, The Bulb undergoes regular inspections for hazardous contaminants that may put the site’s waterfront at risk.
+According to these studies, no significant threats have been detected, which has allowed the site to remain uncapped and has enabled exposed landfill items to persist as a feature of the topography.

-Strong winds make the water south of the Bulb peninsula, off the beach, popular with wind- and kite- surfers.
-Eel grass near the Bulb tip is an important subtidal habitat.
+The Bulb features a moderate climate with average yearly temperatures of around 64.9 °F. Strong winds make the water south of the Bulb peninsula, off the beach, popular with wind- and kite- surfers.
 The sheltered lagoon at the west end is a calm-water refuge during storms, and shorebirds use its riprap edge at high tide.

-Like other abandoned dumps, the Bulb became quickly vegetated.
-The vegetation is largely non-native, including weeds such as acacias, broom, and fennel; exotics such as palm and large thickets of Himalayan blackberries.
+A majority of the landmass consists of upland ruderal/coastal scrub habitats, with muted tidal aquatic and tidal mudflat areas around the coasts.